There's one thing all ecommerce stores can agree on: the last couple of years have brought new challenges, especially around the holidays.

 One of the best ways to make the holiday shopping experience as easy as possible for your customers is to create a gift guide landing page, which gives your customers ideas for presents.

-You can also add gift guides to your holiday email strategy, which is another way to make shopping easier for your subscribers.
+You can also add gift guides to your Black Friday email strategy, which is another way to make shopping easier for your subscribers.

 Here are a few ideas to make your gift guides stand out: